 While playing forward for the Irish, the Hopkinsville, Kentucky native, appeared in 127 contests and made 78 starts while averaging 6.2 points and 4.6 rebounds per game.
 Swanagan also helped Notre Dame to a 78-52 overall record and 37-29 mark in BIG EAST play during his four seasons.
-In his senior season (2001-02), he averaged career bests of 8.1 points and 6.7 rebounds per game while helping lead the Irish to a 22-11 record (10-6 in BIG EAST play) and their second consecutive trip to the second round of the NCAA Championsip.
+In his senior season (2001-02), he averaged career bests of 8.1 points and 6.7 rebounds per game while leading the Irish to a 22-11 record (10-6 in BIG EAST play) and their second consecutive trip to the second round of the NCAA Championsip.
 That year, he also earned a spot on the BIG EAST Academic All-Star Team.

 A member of the 2000-01 Notre Dame team that won the school's first BIG EAST regular-season title, Swanagan helped the Irish capture the conference's West Division crown with an 11-5 record en route to a final 20-10 mark during Irish head coach Mike Brey's first season.
-Swanagan and his teammates made their first NCAA Championsip appearance in more than a decade in 2001 and advanced to the second round.
+Swanagan and his teammates made their first NCAA Championship appearance in more than a decade in 2001 and advanced to the second round.

 As a sophomore in 1999-2000, Swanagan helped Notre Dame to a 22-15 record and a berth in the championship game of the National Invitation Tournament.